bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-3. What is closure?
+3. Can you explain what a closure is and how you used it in the counter function?

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?